Snowflake-Labs/SC.DDLExportScripts/SQLServer/README.rst

     $ sc-sqlserver-export -h

-NOTE: if you have already exported the code, you might need to do a code "arrange" that is a process to clean up the DDLs for better conversion.
+NOTE: if you have already exported the code, you might need to do a **"code arrange"** that is a process to clean up the DDLs for better conversion.
 To do that run the `sc-sqlserver-arrange` tool.

 Reporting issues and feedback